tonyest/Prospress/readme.txt

 Bugs can be reported here: http://trac.prospress.org/newticket

-= Where can checkout the latest bleeding edge? =
+= Where can I checkout the bleeding edge? =

-Prospress subversion trunk can be found at: http://svn.prospress.org/trunk/
+Prospress git repository can be found at: git@github.com:thenbrent/Prospress.git